DevExpress-Examples/XAF-How-to-show-the-number-of-list-view-items-in-the-navigation-control/README.md

 # XAF - How to show the number of List View items in the Navigation Control

 ## Scenario
 In this example, we demonstrate how to show the number of List View items in the Navigation Control.
 You can add or delete items in List Views.
 The record count in navigation item captions will be automatically updated.
-Follow the steps listed below to accomplish this task:
-1. Create a View Controller.
-In the overridden **OnActivated** method, handle the [IObjectSpace.Committed](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.IObjectSpace.Committed) event.
-In this event handler, call the [ShowNavigationItemController.RecreateNavigationItems](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.SystemModule.ShowNavigationItemController.RecreateNavigationItems) method to re-create the Navigation System items after saving changes made in the current Grid List editor.
-2. Create a Window Controller.
-Handle the [ShowNavigationItemController.NavigationItemCreated](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.SystemModule.ShowNavigationItemController.NavigationItemCreated) event in the overridden **OnFrameAssigned** method.
-In this event handler, specify the item caption via the EventArg's e.NavigationItem.Caption property.

 ### WinForms